arcanelab/RetroSim/docs/Graphics.md

 ### Sprite memory (atlas)

 A rectangular area of size 128*128 containing an array of indices into the color palette.
-Can be thought of as a bitmap atlas, comprising of indices.
+Can be thought of as a bitmap atlas, comprising of color indices.

 ### Sprites